 FIG. 3.22.
 Estimates of the MOC in the Atlantic Ocean from the Argo/Altimetry estimate at 41°N (black; Willis 2010), the RAPID-WATCH/MOCHA/WBTS 26°N array (red: Cunningham et al. 2007), and the German/NOAA MOVE array at 16°N (blue; Send et al. 2011) are shown versus year.
 All time series have a three-month second-order butterworth low pass filter applied.
 Horizontal lines are the mean transport during similar time periods as listed in the corresponding text.
+For the MOVE data the net zonal and vertical integral of the deep circulation represents the lower limb of the MOC (with a negative sign for the southward flow).